vtest-ms/winrt-api/windows.media.devices/exposurecompensationcontrol_max.md

 # Windows.Media.Devices.ExposureCompensationControl.Max

 ## -description
-Gets the maximum exposure time.
+Gets the maximum EV compensation supported.

 ## -property-value
-The maximum exposure time.
+The maximum EV compensation supported.
+This is an absolute EV value.

 ## -remarks